Pomegranate/Pomegranate/Readme.md

 [![Linux][travis-image]][travis-url]
 ***

-# Whats it do?
+# What does it do?

+Simply?
+Pomegranate is a framework to build other frameworks, though it just as happily handles general application programming tasks.

 Pomegranate is a graybox, Inversion of Control based application framework.
-It ingests simple plugins, orders them and runs the hooks they expose.
-With it you can build applications in just a few lines of code, or highly complex systems designed to scale.
+It ingests simple plugins, sorts them topologically and runs the hooks they expose.
+It supports polymorphic dependencies and simple, expressive configuration external to its plugins.

 ### So, how's it going to make my life easier?

 A modern web backend, REST Api, or microservice doesn't live in it's own tidy little box just waiting for connections.
-The need to talk to, and interface with SQL Databases, Redis, S3 buckets and mail services among others, presents one of the greatest challenges in an Asynchronous programming enviornment.
-Pomegranate steps in and provides a discrete, layer based hook interface for managing the entire lifecycle of your code, without events or callback/promise hell.
+The need to talk to, and interface with SQL Databases, Redis, S3 buckets and mail services among others, presents one of the greatest challenges in an asynchronous programming enviornment.
+Pomegranate steps in and provides plugins a simple hook interface for managing the entire lifecycle of your code, without events or callback/promise hell.

 ### Write the code you are already writing today.

 Pomegranate plugins are simple structures that make it easy to separate concerns and write unit tests.
-You can export one plugin from a module, and provide a very specific functionality, or you can export an array of them and build and entire application. *Simple plugins are the building blocks to complex applications.*
+You can export one plugin from a module, and provide a very specific functionality, or you can export an array of them and build and entire application or framework. *Simple plugins are the building blocks to complex applications.*

 # Install